 Commercial contracts will need to be amended.

-Many commercial payor contracts define reimbursement in terms of a percentage of Medicare.
+Many commercial payer contracts define reimbursement in terms of a percentage of Medicare.
 While that has worked well in the FFS world, it will not translate with the introduction of MIPS, which will make Medicare more incentive-driven.
-Therefore, organizations should review commercial payor contracts to determine their compatibility with MACRA and adjust language as necessary.
+Therefore, organizations should review commercial payer contracts to determine their compatibility with MACRA and adjust language as necessary.

 Providers can have a voice in shaping the final product.